 - The dough should be slightly tacky but not sticky.
 If it is sticky add a little more flour but not too much as you still want a really soft dough.
 I usually start with an extra tablespoon and add more if I need to.
 As long as it's not sticking all over your hands the dough is good to go

-- Knead the dough for 2-3 minutes and form into round ball
+- Knead the dough for 10 minutes or 5 minutes in a stand mixer and form into round ball

 - Grease a bowl with more melted butter.
 Place the dough inside and cover with a kitchen towel or cling wrap.
 Place in a warm place for an hour.
 The dough should double is size